learn-co-curriculum/phase-1-destructuring-assignment/README.md

 ### Using Destructuring Assignment with Strings

-We can also destructure with strings by using the `split()` method to turn the string into an array:
+We can also destructure with strings by using the `[String.prototype.split()]` method to turn the string into an array:

 ```js
 const dogsName = 'Sir Woody BarksALot';